 Easy ways to check for solar panel quality:

-Over the last three years, thousands of homeowners have seen inferior quality inverters fail.
+Over the last few years, thousands of homeowners have seen inferior quality inverters fail.
 As well as the hassle of having to call the installation company, who may or may not charge you to have it replaced (see Choosing a solar installer) you’ll also lose money as you may not realise straight away that the system isn’t working.
 In this case, compare the solar inverter prices offered carefully.
 A few hundred dollars more to go for a good quality system would have been more than worth it.
-We recommend SMA and Power One Aurora, these 2 companies are far ahead of all others.
-You’ll find that these 2 brands are used most on utility scale solar systems.

 IMPORTANT: The inverter isn’t an area you want to skimp on as this is the first thing to fail in a poor quality system.

 Micro inverters are another form of technology that you may be offered in your quotes.
 They represent a small proportion of systems installed nationally and are best used in situations where you roof may receive a lot of shading at certain times of the day.
 You can read more on choosing between a standard string inverter and micro-inverter here.